codeforboston/voiceapp311/README.md

    >Zip the directory content, not the directory.
 The contents of the Zip file
    >are available as the current working directory of the Lambda function.

-Please note that if your pip version <10 then you might have issues building the zip folder. all you need to do is issue "pip install --upgrade setuptools" and this should fix the issues occuring during deployment.

 Recall that in Part 2 of the installation instructions we set the **Handler** to **lambda_function.lambda_handler**.
 This is specifying the function that is executed when a voice command is issued to the Alexa device.
 If we compress the